kssfilo/recipe-js/README.md

 ## Change Log

+- 1.1.0:adds .clearCache() param for clear individual object. see cache section
 - 1.0.0:cacheId constructor option to save cache into ~/.recipe-js / supports shebang for Recipefile / scheduler
 - 0.5.5:changed substitution '%'->'.+' to '%'->'[^.]+'.
 - 0.5.4:added $.X(cmd) for shell execution(supports redirection but cant inject into stdin), $.PX(cmd) is shorthand of ()=>$.X(cmd)